5G Frequency Bands Explained

 What is 5G?

-5G is the fifth-generation technology for cellular networks.
-It promises to deliver blazing fast speeds, low latency, massive capacity, and greater reliability.
-The capabilities of such a network go far beyond telecommunication.
-5G will expand the Internet of Things (IoT) ecosystem and transform tons of industries.
-To cater to different applications, 5G operates across several frequency bands.
+The capabilities of such a network go far beyond cell phone connectivity.
+It will expand the Internet of Things (IoT) ecosystem and transform tons of industries.
+To cater to different applications, 5G operates across a wider set of frequency bands.

 We fix poor cell phone signal!
 Find the right signal booster for you: